 (d) Credit Banking.
 ZEV and NZEV credits may be banked for future use.
 Banked credits may be used to satisfy deficits per section 1963.3 and have limited lifetimes per section 1963.2(g).

 (e) Credit Trading and Transfer.
-ZEV and NZEV credits may be traded, sold, or otherwise transferred between manufacturers.
+ZEV and NZEV credits may be traded, sold, purchased, or otherwise transferred between manufacturers.
 ZEV or NZEV credits transferred in this manner may be used to satisfy deficits per section 1963.3 and have limited lifetimes per section 1963.2(g), and must be reported to the Executive Officer in accordance with the requirements of section 1963.4.
-Secondary vehicle manufacturers have the option to trade, sell, or otherwise transfer ZEV and NZEV credits with manufacturers.
+Secondary vehicle manufacturers have the option to trade, sell, purchase, or otherwise transfer ZEV and NZEV credits with manufacturers.
 Transferred ZEV and NZEV credits must be reported to the Executive Officer in accordance with the requirements of section 1963.4(c).

 (f) Credit Accounting.
 ZEV and NZEV credits must be separately accounted for based on model year generated.
 NZEV credits must be accounted for separately from ZEV credits.
 Class 7-8 tractor group credits must be accounted for separately from other credits.